MrSud0/baseline-chatbot/README.md

 ## Credits

-This chatbot platform was created by YOUR_NAME.
+This chatbot platform was created by MrSudo.
 The project was inspired by OpenAI's GPT-3 API and the Flask framework.